Causal Reasoning and Large Language Models: Opening a New Frontier for Causality

 \subsection{Different Causal Tasks and their Connection to Kinds of Causality}

-\begin{tldr} Causal tasks, involving understanding cause-and-effect relationships, can be categorized into causal discovery, effect inference, attribution, judgment, and other tasks.
+\begin{tldr} Causal tasks, involving understanding cause-and-effect relationships, can be categorized into causal graph specification, effect inference, attribution, judgment, and other tasks.
 Being able to solve one task does not guarantee the ability to solve others. \end{tldr}

 Causal tasks or questions seek to reason about cause-and-effect relationships in a system, often with the goal of understanding and improving a desired outcome, as other mechanisms and environment change.
 This broad umbrella encompasses a large array of distinct causal tasks, with its own developed methodologies.
 Notably, while some of these tasks intersect---they may share common abstractions (e.g., causal graphs) or the result of one task may be fed as an input of another---an ability to solve one task does not imply an ability to solve the others.